-The Academic Costume that is worn in commencements across the country today originated in the Middle Ages, when a gown and hood were used by scholars to keep warm in unheated buildings.
+The academic costume worn in commencements across the country today originated in the Middle Ages, when a gown and hood kept scholars warm in unheated buildings.
 The outfit was patterned after the prevailing dress of the times.
-Since a large number of the scholars were clerics, the robes resembled those of the monks.
+Since many scholars were clerics, the robes resembled those of the monks.
 The hoods were fashioned after the monk's cowl and were attached to the gown so that they might be drawn over the head.
 Later, when the hood was displaced by the skull cap as a head covering, it was made separately from the gown.
 The skull cap evolved into a pointed cap which we recognize today as the mortarboard with its tassel.
 Until the end of the Civil War, students at most American universities wore caps and gowns daily.

 In 1894, the American Intercollegiate Commission standardized the academic costume and, as a result, hoods and gowns came to symbolize the type of degree attained.

 There are three types of gowns and hoods: Bachelor's, Master's, and Doctor's.